confluentinc/schema-registry/docs/config.rst

   * Importance: medium

 ``kafkastore.write.max.retries``
-  Retry the register schema write up to this many times on failure
+  Retry a failed register schema request to the underlying Kafka store up to this many times,  for example in case of a Kafka broker failure

   * Type: int
   * Default: 5